au-nlp/project-milestone-p2-group2/README.md

 **Team:** Szymon Zalewski, Jendrik Engels, Patrik Kolozsvári

 ## Abstract
-Humans do not navigate Wikipedia by calculating shortest paths, they rely on semantic intuition, contextual clues, and general knowledge.
-This project aims to predict the next link a human will click in the Wikispeedia "pathfinding" game, given a current article and an end goal.
-Our core motivation is to model this human navigation strategy.
-We will build and evaluate models that uses modern NLP embeddings (to understand what an article is about.
-Our goal is to create a model that navigates Wikipedia more like a human and less like an algorithm.
+Humans navigating Wikipedia do not strictly follow shortest paths; they rely on semantic intuition, visual cues, and structural context.
+This project aims to model this human navigation strategy by predicting the next link a player will click in the Wikispeedia game.
+We propose a hybrid architecture that combines semantic under- standing (via Sentence-BERT (SBERT) embeddings) with structural awareness (via Graph Neural Networks).
+We introduce a novel feature extraction pipeline that in- cludes visual link positioning parsed from raw HTML.
+Our experiments benchmark a semantic heuristic, a feature-based Logistic Regression, and two GNN variants (GraphSAGE and GATv2).
+We demonstrate that a Hybrid GraphSAGE, which fuses learned node embeddings with explicit shortest-path distances, achieves the highest Mean Reciprocal Rank (MRR) of approximately 0.512, outperforming traditional baselines and demonstrating the efficacy of combining neural represen- tation learning with classical graph heuristics.
+The Hybrid GATv2 achieves an MRR of 0.491, Logistic Regression achieves 0.474, and the heuristic performs the worst, only achieving an MRR of 0.174

 ## Contributions
 The contribution of this project lies in developing a human-like next-link prediction model that goes beyond traditional graph or shortest-path approaches.